Chinese new year: a blessing for everyone!

 Chinese people have historically believed that the start of the year impacts the entire year; hence, the Spring Festival in China is a season of superstitions.
 It is thought that what something appears like (color, form) and how its name sounds determines whether it is auspicious or unlucky.
 There are several things you are unable to do:

 The Chinese lunar calendar determines the date of the Chinese New Year.
-The date varies from year to year, but it is usually between January 21st and February 20th.
-More information about Chinese New Year dates from 2023 through 2030 may be found in the paragraph below.
+The date varies from year to year, but it is usually between January and February.

 How Long Is Chinese New Year?